joel99/maskgit_edit/README.md

 First, MaskGIT is a Vector-Quantized Transformer that first encodes image patches into discrete codes.
 This project, like MaskGIT itself, focuses on the Transformer generative model over code tokens, not pixels.
 MaskGIT uses beam-search/ancestral sampling to draw from $p(X_E|X_{[n]\setminus E})$ over $K$ steps; each step conditions _only on previously sampled tokens_ and locks in the most confident tokens.

 Thus, MaskGIT does not by default condition in $E$ to sample $X_E$.
-We must reframe the inference process.
-We split this into two steps: when sampling a particular token $X_{j \in E}$, can we use $G_j$ (self-guidance) and $G_{E \setminus j}$ (context-guidance)?
+We must either tune the model to do so, or heuristically hack the inference process.
+In either case, we split the conditioning into two pieces: for a particular $X_{j \in E}$, can we use $G_j$ (self-guidance) and $G_{E \setminus j}$ (context-guidance)?

+**Non-tuning Heuristics**
-- Context-guidance can be used through an inference only manipulation.
-We retain confidences from the previous sampling step and replace the lowest
+- Context-guidance can be used by manipulating inference.
+At each step of ancestral sampling, we replace the previous round's least confident samples with guidance.
+(See `maskgit/libml/parallel_decode.decode_context_guidance`)

-1. Patching and ancestral sampling.
-2. Self-conditioning.
+- Self-guidance can reweight sampled confidences via a pre-specified distance metric (such as L2).

+**Tuning**
+- Both forms of guidance might be achieved if the model can be trained to use low confidence samples -- such as those produced in its own iterative sampling.
+I implement this by retaining the low-confidence samplesd tokens from an initial iteration and adding their embedding to another iteration (See `maskgit.nets.maskgit_transformer`).
+Guidance can then be provided at test-time identically to how it's provided in modified training.
+- Learned reweighting -- this way we can drop transformer training.
+Much saved memory.